What better way to gain the strength and energy to carry you through a hectic morning schedule than with a steaming bowl.

 Bake for 10 minutes.

-Stir in almonds and coconut; bake until the oats are fragrant,
+Stir in almonds and coconut; bake until the oats are fragrant, about 8 minutes.

 Turn off the oven.